leaonline/leaonline-app/README.md

 We use jest (as default, defined by expo) to run the app tests and mocha to run the backend tests.

-To tun the tests on the backend, please execute the `meteor npm run test` script in the `backend` project folder.
+To tun the tests on the backend, please execute the `./test.sh` script in the `backend` project folder.

 To run the tests for the app, please execute `meteor npm run test` in the app's `src`